noabrtn19/gptchess/README.md

 and the quality of their games.
 To do so, it collects data by making them play against Stockfish.

 This repository has two goals:
-- reproducing the results of this article (https://blog.mathieuacher.com/GPTsChessEloRatingLegalMoves/) in an automated way, using the same data (games between various LLM and Stockfish)
+- reproducing the results of this article (https://blog.mathieuacher.com/GPTsChessEloRatingLegalMoves/) in an automated way, using the same data (games between various LLM and Stockfish).
+The main conclusions are as follow: while text-davinci-003 (completion model) is completly unable to play a full legal chess game, GPT 4 (chat model) and espacially GPT 3.5-turbo-instruct (completion model) make fewer illegal moves.
+The GPT 3.5-turbo-instruct is by far the most capable, achieving "only" 16% of illegal games against Stockfish, and a 1742 ELO performance (considering illegal games as lost).
-- extending the results of this experiment, by exploring several variability factors.
+- extending the results of this experiment, by exploring two variability factors: the LLM (we tested another Chat Model, llama-3.3-70b-versatile) and the chess variant (standard/chess960).
+First, we collected the data by making Llama play 20 games against Stockfish in standard chess, and 20 games against Stockfish in Chess960 (as well as 13 Chess960 games by GPT-3.5-turbo-instruct).
+Then, we conducted a similiar analysis on the ability the play legal moves, and we established that Llama was not able to play a full legal standard/960 chess game.
+Similarly, GPT 3.5-turbo-instruct doesn't even seem to notice the Chess960 header in the PGN, resulting in it generating moves as if it was playing standard chess.

 ## Reproducibility